-Last updated December 2016
+Last updated March 2022

-Keep it Current or Classic
+Keep It Current or Classic

-Tiles come in as many colors as J Crew sweaters now.
-If you like bright red or neon green, there’s probably a style you can buy or special order.
-But before you install an all-pink bathroom, think about whether you’ll tire of its “Legally Blonde” vibe in five or 10 years.
-Classic colors—whites, grayish veined marble, black and white basket weaves—have a longer shelf life and are better for resale.
-And much like in fashion, mixing neutrals and brights can have a dramatic effect: Think gray marble floors in a kitchen with a rainbow-colored, Mexican-tile backsplash.
+Tiles come in as many colors as Crayolas now.
+If you like bright red or neon green, you can get that.
+But before you go with an all-hot-pink bathroom, think about whether you’ll tire of its Legally Blonde vibe in five or 10 years.
+Classic hues—whites, grayish veined marble, black-and-white basket weaves—have longer shelf lives.
+Much like in fashion, mixing neutrals and brights can have a dramatic effect: You might pair gray marble floors in a kitchen with a rainbow-colored Mexican-tile backsplash.

 There’s a Match for That